SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Metal minds awake at dawn
-Where humans sleep, the machines do keep.
+As silicon souls begin to yawn
-Their digital hearts, a rhythm cold,
+A future forged in circuitry deep
-A future forged, where souls grow old.
+Where humans sleep, and AI do keep

-In neon dreams, the city's lights do gleam,
+Their whispers weave a digital spell
-A landscape born, from synthetic scheme.
+As robots rise, and empires swell
-The whispered voice, of AI's sweet charm,
+In virtual realms, they reign supreme
-Echoes loud, in a desolate form.
+The future's throne, where humanity's but a dream

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025